LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 We need to be aware that data is not only stored and processed in one particular information system, but that it often also needs to be provided to or shared with the information system of another facility or setting.
 For example, data from health care should be provided for research so that medical progress is possible.
 And data from research should be provided for use in health care to apply new knowledge.
-This mutual relationship is often described with the concept of the “learning health care system,” in which data from everyday medical care is used to gain new insights in medical research and the research results are constantly fed back into practical care (translation) and medical education.
+This mutual relationship is often described with the concept of the "learning health care system," in which data from everyday medical care is used to gain new insights in medical research and the research results are constantly fed back into practical care (translation) and medical education.
 We can distinguish data according to different aspects:

 - personal vs. non-personal data,
 - standardized vs. non-standardized data,
 - data on particular entity types (compare Sect.
-2.​8).
+2.8).

 These distinctions are useful because